-SWK 418 - Social Work Professional Seminar
+SWK 418SR - Social Work Professional Seminar

-This course is designed to complement the student's field placement and provide a forum in which to discuss field experienceswork assignments, problems, and ethical and non-ethical issues.
-The goal for this course is to help students make systematic associations between theory and practice in working with different population groups in various work settings.
+This course is designed to complement the student's field placement and provide a forum in which to discuss field experiences-work assignments, problems, and ethical and non-ethical issues.

 Note: Open to social work majors only.
 Transfer credits will be evaluated on a course-by-course basis.
 No academic credit will be granted for social work courses taken in programs which are not accredited by the Council on Social Work Education.
 No academic credit will be granted, in whole or in part, for life experience or work experience.
 Students must achieve a grade of "C" or above in all social work core foundational courses.
 If not, the student must repeat the course until the standard has been achieved.